NushaMBZ/aide-memoire/Level 4/EEI4366/N DS-03.md

 Key characteristics of stored procedures include:

-1. Precompilation: Stored procedures are precompiled and optimized by the database management system, which can lead to improved performance because the SQL code doesn't need to be parsed and compiled each time it's executed.
+1. <mark style="background: #FFF3A3A6;">Precompilation</mark>: Stored procedures are precompiled and optimized by the database management system, which can lead to improved performance because the SQL code doesn't need to be parsed and compiled each time it's executed.

-2. Reusability: Stored procedures can be called multiple times from different parts of an application or by different users, promoting code reuse and consistency.
+2. <mark style="background: #FFF3A3A6;">Reusability</mark>: Stored procedures can be called multiple times from different parts of an application or by different users, promoting code reuse and consistency.

-3. Encapsulation: They encapsulate a set of SQL statements and procedural logic into a single unit, allowing developers to hide the implementation details and provide a clean and well-defined interface for interacting with the database.
+3. <mark style="background: #FFF3A3A6;">Encapsulation</mark>: They encapsulate a set of SQL statements and procedural logic into a single unit, allowing developers to hide the implementation details and provide a clean and well-defined interface for interacting with the database.

 4. Security: Stored procedures can be used to control access to database tables by granting permissions to execute the procedure rather than directly accessing the tables, enhancing security.

-5. Parameterization: Stored procedures often accept parameters, making them flexible and adaptable for various use cases by passing different values to the same procedure.
+5. <mark style="background: #FFF3A3A6;">Parameterization</mark>: Stored procedures often <mark style="background: #BBFABBA6;">accept parameters, making them flexible and adaptable for various use cases</mark> by passing different values to the same procedure.

-6. Transaction management: They can be used to group multiple SQL statements into a single transaction, ensuring data consistency and integrity.
+6. <mark style="background: #FFF3A3A6;">Transaction management</mark>: They can be used to group multiple SQL statements into a single transaction, ensuring data consistency and integrity.

-7. Error handling: Stored procedures can include error handling code to deal with exceptions and errors that might occur during execution.
+7. <mark style="background: #FFF3A3A6;">Error handling</mark>: Stored procedures can include error handling code to deal with exceptions and errors that might occur during execution.

 ## Syntax